Scholar-Li/log_dotter/README.md

 log_dotter
 ==============

 Used to test the log collection function.
+Generate 15w logs at a time.

 Docker Hub Image
 ----------------